kubernetes-sigs/lws/site/content/en/docs/overview/_index.md

 - **Topology-aware placement:** Opt-in support for pods in the same group to be co-located in the same topology.
 - **All-or-nothing restart for failure handling:** Opt-in support for all pods in the group to be recreated if one pod in the group failed or one container in the pods is restarted.

-## Installation

-Read the [installation guide](https://lws.sigs.k8s.io/docs/installation/) to learn more.

 ## Examples

-Read the [examples](/docs/examples/sample/README.md) to learn more.
+Read the [examples](https://github.com/kubernetes-sigs/lws/tree/main/docs/examples) to learn more.

-Also discover adopters, integrations, and talks [here](https://lws.sigs.k8s.io/docs/adoption/#talks-and-presentations).

-## Community, discussion, contribution, and support
+## Community, Discussion, Contribution, and Support

 Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).